ansible-lockdown/Windows-2019-STIG/README.md

 ## Matching a security Level for STIG

-It is possible to to only run controls that are based on a particular security level for STIG.
+It is possible to only run controls that are based on a particular security level for STIG.
 This is managed using tags:

 - CAT1
 - CAT2
 - CAT3

-The control found in defaults/main.yml also needs to reflect true so as this will allow the controls to run when the playbook is launched.
+The control found in defaults/main.yml also needs to reflect true as this will allow the controls to run when the playbook is launched.

 ## Coming from a previous release

 STIG releases always contain changes, so it is highly recommended to review the new references and available variables.
 This has changed significantly since the initial release of ansible-lockdown.
 This is now compatible with python3 if it is found to be the default interpreter.
-This does come with prerequisites which it configures the system accordingly.
+This does come with prerequisites that configure the system accordingly.

 Further details can be seen in the [Changelog](./ChangeLog.md)